Second-Harmonic-Generation/SHG-PW-G-Heat-Equation/README.md

 ## 1. About this repository

-This repository contains the research article **“Temperature Distribution in a Gaussian End-Pumped Nonlinear KTP Crystal: the Temperature Dependence of Thermal Conductivity and Radiation Boundary Condition”**, together with supporting source code, numerical results, and reproducibility assets.
+This repository contains the **toolkit and computational tools** used in the research article **"Complete Anisotropic Time-Dependent Heat Equation in KTP Crystal under Repetitively Pulsed Gaussian Beams: A Numerical Approach"**, including source code, numerical solvers, and reproducibility assets.

-Continuous-wave (CW) second harmonic generation in nonlinear crystals is strongly affected by heat dissipation.
-This work analyzes the **transient temperature distribution** in a KTP crystal under Gaussian end-pumping by solving the nonlinear, inhomogeneous heat equation.
-Unlike many earlier models, the study incorporates:
+This toolkit provides computational tools for analyzing **transient temperature distribution** in KTP crystals under Gaussian end-pumping by solving the nonlinear, inhomogeneous heat equation.
+The toolkit implements advanced modeling features that are often neglected in simpler approaches:

 - **Temperature-dependent thermal conductivity** of KTP
 - **Convective and radiative boundary conditions** at crystal surfaces

-A finite difference method (FDM) solver was implemented to numerically evaluate the system.
-Results show that neglecting thermal conductivity variations leads to significant temperature prediction errors, and while radiative effects are negligible in thin crystals, they become relevant for larger geometries with wide pump beams.
-These findings improve modeling accuracy for **thermal lensing, phase mismatching, and efficiency reduction** in nonlinear optical systems.
+The toolkit includes a finite difference method (FDM) solver for numerical evaluation of the system.
+The research shows that neglecting thermal conductivity variations leads to significant temperature prediction errors, and while radiative effects are negligible in thin crystals, they become relevant for larger geometries with wide pump beams.
+These tools improve modeling accuracy for **thermal lensing, phase mismatching, and efficiency reduction** in nonlinear optical systems.

 ```